semgrep/semgrep-docs/docs/semgrep-app/findings.md

 * security vulnerabilities, business, or logic bugs
 * audits for dangerous function use
 * reviewing authentication or authorization logic
-* custom pattern matches based on your own custom rules.
+* custom pattern matches based on your own custom rules

 After a finding is generated, developers may: